-In this section, list the multiple assessments that are being submitted as evidence for meeting the Kansas standards for this content area.
-All programs must provide a minimum of six assessments, maximum of eight assessments; assessments #1-6 are required for all programs.
+In the summary table below, list the multiple assessments that are being submitted as evidence for meeting the Kansas standards for this content area.
+All programs must provide a minimum of six assessments. maximum of eight assessments; assessments #1-6 are required for all programs.
 For each assessment, indicate the type or form of the assessment and when it is required/administered in the program.